This year, we’re reminding folks that It’s Always Earth Day.

 Reusables Resources

-This April, challenge yourself to make one habit change in your life to ditch single-use items and swap them out for reusable ones!
+This year, challenge yourself to make one habit change in your life to ditch single-use items and swap them out for reusable ones!
 Choosing to reuse is a great way to reduce waste, save money, and support a healthy planet.
 Use what you already have when possible.
 Once you get in the habit of reaching for reusables, you’ll realize how easy it is to make small changes that add up.
 Did you know we have several refill stores in our region?
-Check out Virginia Mercantile, Fillagreen, and Trace Zero Waste.
+Check out Fillagreen and Trace Zero Waste.
 Here are eight areas where you can opt for reusables:

 1. Reusable Bags